14 September – Additional Notes

 ACTS 23: A GPS 4 LIFE

-What I found interesting about today’s chapter, is Paul’s third vision of Jesus. [v11] Paul’s journey since Acts 9 has been like a journey of discovery, one step at a time.
-First he’s told the “who”.
+First he is told the “who”.
 He’ll carry the message before foreign people and their kings.[a]
-He’s also told “what” it’ll entail.
+He is also told “what” this will entail.
 He’ll know what it is to suffer for Jesus’ name.[b]
-Several chapters later, Paul’s told the “how and why” – how he’ll need to leave Jerusalem quickly because the people won’t believe the message.[c]
+Several chapters later, Paul is then told the “how and why” – how he will need to leave Jerusalem quickly because the people won’t believe the message.[c]
 Now, in v11 of today’s chapter, the Lord’s telling him “where”.
-This path that Paul is on will take him to the top – to the centre of the known world – he was to stand before the Emperor of Rome.
+This path that Paul is on will take him to the top – to the centre of the known world – he was to stand before the Emperor in Rome.

-By following Paul’s life story over these past days, it’s like looking at a well-built SUV being put through its paces.
+By following in my Breadcrumbs Paul’s life story over these past days, it’s like looking at a well-built SUV being put through its paces.
 When Father God takes us on the quickest route (straight up over the mountain), or when He guides us away from an accident waiting to happen (by leading us onto a winding unfamiliar trail), He knows what our original design capability really is.
 He takes us through various terrain, over the rough and smooth, through the storms and through the sunshine, through fire and through the flood, because He has full confidence in His own promises…

 “When you pass through the waters, I will be with you; And through the rivers, they will not overflow you.
 When you walk through the fire, you will not be scorched, nor will the flame burn you…”[Isaiah 43:2]